 Within a short period, operators at the California Department of Water Resources (DWR) noticed an unusual flow pattern in the spillway, leading to the discovery of significant spillway damage.
 Outflows were quickly diverted to the emergency spillway, to allow engineers to inspect the main spillway.
 During this period, the emergency spillway experienced significant downhill erosion that threaded to undermine and collapse the concrete weir.
-This discovery, and led to the decision to evacuate communities downstream of the dam.
+This discovery led to the decision to evacuate communities downstream of the dam.

-Repairing The Oroville Dam Spillway
+Repairing the Oroville Dam Spillway

-The initial time critical task was to install piezometers, inclinometers (both in-place inclinometers and ShapeArrays) and weather station sensors immediately after the risk of additional rain and associated spillway failure diminished.
-The Contractor budgeted a three (3) week period allowing for automation of the installed sensors.
-However, sensemetrics and Terracon installed and automated all installed sensors within just three (3) days.
+The initial time-critical task was to install piezometers, inclinometers (both in-place inclinometers and ShapeArrays) and weather station sensors immediately after the risk of additional rain and associated spillway failure diminished.
+Once installed, sensemetrics’ end-to-end cloud-based platform continued to provide valuable streaming of sensor data during the repair process.

-Results delivered by sensemetrics
+Results Delivered By sensemetrics

 sensemetrics’ scalable monitoring platform elastically responds to daily monitoring needs while supporting future design plans and objectives.
-As a result, DWR has initiated a long term contract with sensemetrics covering total dam condition monitoring which provides real-time information for informed decision making.
+As a result, DWR has initiated a long-term contract with sensemetrics, covering total dam condition monitoring which provides real-time information for informed decision making.